marcoviero/simstack3/README.md

 Instructions in the form of Jupyter Notebooks, and links to the data products needed (e.g., maps, catalog, config file) can be found [here](https://github.com/marcoviero/simstack3/tree/main/viero2022).

 Welcome to SIMSTACK3, a simultaneous stacking code, now compatible with python 3.
 For literature describing how SIMSTACK works see [Viero et al. 2013](https://ui.adsabs.harvard.edu/abs/2013ApJ...779...32V/abstract). <br>
-Improvements on the original simstack code include the addition of a background layer, and masking, following [Duivenvoorden et al. 2020](https://ui.adsabs.harvard.edu/abs/2020MNRAS.491.1355D/abstract).
+Improvements on the original simstack code include the addition of a foreground layer, and masking, following [Duivenvoorden et al. 2020](https://ui.adsabs.harvard.edu/abs/2020MNRAS.491.1355D/abstract).

 SIMSTACK3 is separated into two distinct parts:
 1. Performing the stack and saving the results (this can take a long time, so better to limit the number of times you do this)